-Check out some of our favorite limerick poems below, and don't miss the links at the bottom of the page for many, many more!
+Check out some of our favorite Limericks below, and don't miss the links at the bottom of this page for many fun variations of this popular poetry.

-Answer: A short, bright, typically humorous poem, presumably named after the Irish town by the same name.
+Answer: They are short, bright, typically humorous poems, presumably named after the Irish town by the same name.